 As far as the website and membership go, no, Mindvalley is not fake.
-It’s a real site that offers real courses.
+Some Mindvalley reviews are fake, but as far as Mindvalley goes – it’s a real site that offers real courses.
 And it is getting better every year.

 Sometimes they say that a course is only available for a limited time, and that’s not true.
 If a course is launched on Mindvalley, it tends to stick around.
 It’s not your ‘last chance’ or anything.
 I hate that marketing bullshit.
 It actually makes them look fake and scammy.
 It’s not necessary and I’ve written to them about that, but my voice hasn’t affected anything yet.